The Different Types of Cryptocurrencies

 - Peercoin: Like Nxt, Peercoin (abbreviated PPC) uses a proof-of-stake system; in fact, it was the first proof-of-stake coin.
 It’s worth about $0.40 on the USD and has a market cap of almost ten million.
 This coin has everything going for it and is a fairly smart bet as far as cryptocurrency goes.
 As an added bonus to confidence and quality behind the coin Peercoin was developed by Sunny King.
 Sunny King is maybe-ish the guy who created Bitcoin, or this other coin, or maybe Bruce Wayne or Clark Kent or something… It’s hard to tell as the culture of cryptocurrency puts importance on peer-to-peer, code, and coin over developers.
 Still he is important and like-it-or-not little things like this could be the deciding factor between a coin sinking or swimming in the new market.
 Peercoin has a story like Nxt and Namecoin where they are long running coins.

-Other honorable mentions: Ripple, BitShares, Rise, NEO, NEM, Monero, and a few others all have decent values, familiarity, and respectable market caps.
+Other honorable mentions: Cardano, Stellar Lumens, NEO, NEM, Monero, and a few others all have decent values, familiarity, and respectable market caps.
 Some even have better exchange rates currently then our top picks for coins.
 So, make sure not to dismiss the other forerunners (or even some odd altcoins with interesting code).
 We could easily see one a given existing altcoin or even a new coin spring up to the top of the list at any moment.
 The cryptocurrency market is young and volatile if you haven’t caught on to that already.

-Note: In most cases, you’ll have a hard time trading anything other than Bitcoin, Litecoin, and Ethereum for actual money.
-You can trade most coins at online cryptocurrency exchanges and you can use some coins to buy certain things online, but converting an altcoun into fiat currency generally means converting to a major coin first.
+Note: In most cases, you’ll have a hard time trading anything other than Bitcoin, Litecoin, and Ethereum for actual fiat (centrally issued money of nations).
+You can trade most coins at online cryptocurrency exchanges and you can use some coins to buy certain things online, but converting an altcoin into fiat currency generally means converting to a major coin first (BTC or ETH generally).
 In other words, just because a coin has a value in USD doesn’t mean that anyone is going to give you USD or pay that rate for your coins.
 This is more like selling stocks (often like penny stocks) or trading one baseball card for another then actually having money on hand.
 So, keep that and the volatility of the markets and coins in mind when investing.